Louuu03/EverydayChallenge/D7-MailSent/README.md

 ## Introduction

-It is a animated Heart Beat.
-It stops beating when you click on it.
+It is a animation of an mail after you press on the send button.

 Here is the website: [D7- MailSent](https://louuu03.github.io/EverydayLilChallenge/D7-MailSent/index.html)